Coronavirus digest: Rich countries 'no longer need' to hoard vaccines | DW | 07.09.2021

 The United Kingdom announced its highest number of COVID-19 deaths since March, with 209 people dying within 28 days of a positive test.
 However, these numbers can also be affected by irregular reporting from hospitals.

 Most restrictions in Sweden will be lifted by the end of the month, the country's social affairs minister has said.
-A high vaccination rate means that limits on private gatherings and work-from-home advice.
+A high vaccination rate means that limits on private gatherings and work-from-home advice will be eased.

 Hong Kong has had some of tightest restrictions in the world throughout the course of the pandemic as part of its "zero COVID" strategy.
 All visitors will still have to undergo a series of tests.